dvjones89/sheldon/README.md

 ### Installation:
 1) `gem install sheldon`
-2) `sheldon setup ~/Dropbox/sheldon` to tell Sheldon where your existing data directory resides, or otherwise where a new data directory should be created.
+2) `sheldon setup ~/Dropbox/sheldon` to tell Sheldon where your existing data directory resides, or otherwise where a new data directory should be established.
 3) Sync your data directory across all your different hosts using your preferred method (Dropbox, Google Drive, Git), so Sheldon's knowledge is available everywhere.

 ### How It Works